 Remember that the other driver will do everything possible to avoid facing the consequences for their actions.
-We urge anyone injured by a drunk driver to take steps to gather evidence and protect yourself.
+Anyone injured by a drunk driver should take steps to gather evidence and protect yourself.
 Some simple steps you can take include:

 - Tell police if you suspect the other driver is intoxicated.
 Police are trained to recognize symptoms of drunkenness and drug use.
 They can administer a field sobriety test or even a Breathalyzer test on the spot.

 - Take a video.
 If you have a phone, start recording video before you approach the other driver.
-Record your conversation with them.
 An impaired driver will often show obvious signs of intoxication like slurred speech, confusion, anger, or stumbling.
 Your video can serve as evidence.

 - Watch for the driver trying to cover up evidence.
 Take pictures if you see them trying to get rid of bottles or cans, pour out a beverage, take eye drops or use breath spray.

 - Get witnesses.
-Ask other at the scene if they saw what happened, and exchange information with witnesses so you can contact them later.
+Ask others at the scene if they saw what happened, and exchange information with witnesses so that you can contact them later.

 - Get medical attention.
 Even if your injuries seem minor at first, you need to go to a doctor as soon as possible after the accident and get a diagnosis.

-Most importantly, call a drunk driving accident lawyer.
+Most importantly, call a drunk driving victim accident lawyer in Columbus, GA.
 Drunk driving laws are complex and it’s very difficult to win your claim on your own.
-When you call John Foy & Associates, we will work to make your case as strong as possible.
-We’ll pull the criminal record and driving record of the person who injured you, and see if they have a history of past DUI convictions.
-Many drunk drivers are repeat offenders.
+Your attorney can pull the criminal record and driving record of the person who injured you, and see if they have a history of past convictions.

 As the victim, you have a right to recover far more in a drunk driving case than you would in other car accident cases.
 In many cases you could be awarded tens of thousands, or even hundreds of thousands of dollars.

-The financial recoveries in drunk driving cases are large because judges in the City of Columbus can award “punitive damages.”
+The financial recoveries in drunk driving cases are large because judges can award “punitive damages.”
 Punitive damages are an extra financial award that the drunk driver has to pay to the victim, above and beyond the actual costs of the accident.
 This is meant to both punish the drunk driver and deter future DUIs.

 In addition to the punitive damages, you have a right to recover:

-- All of your medical costs including doctor appointments, medication and physical therapy
+- All your medical costs, including doctor appointments, medication, and physical therapy

 - The cost of repairing or replacing your car or other damaged property